An Online Framework for Ephemeral Edge Computing in the Internet of Things: System Model and Problem Formulation

 The source edge node allocates the computational tasks to other neighboring edge nodes.
 Such distributed computing can reduce the overall computational latency when multiple tasks are computed.
 Also, to prevent an excessive energy consumption at neighboring edge nodes, we assume that only one task is allocated to one edge node.
 Therefore, when neighboring edge node $j$ computes task $i$, the decision variable is set as $y_{ij}=1$.
-The other edge nodes are not used to process the same task $i$, i.e., $y_{ij'}=0, \forall j' \in \cJ\setminus \{j\}$, $\forall i \in \cI$.
+The other edge nodes are not used to process the same task $i$, i.e., if $y_{ij}=1$ then $y_{ij'}=0, \forall j' \in \cJ\setminus \{j\}$, $\forall i \in \cI$.
 Task allocation to neighboring edge node incurs a \emph{transmission latency}.
-The data rate pertaining to the transmission of the data of task $i$ to neighboring edge node $j$ will~be:

-where $P_t$ is the transmit power of the source edge node, $B$ is the bandwidth, $\sigma^2$ is the noise power, and $g_j$ is the channel gain between the source edge node and neighboring edge node $j$.
+The data rate pertaining to the transmission of the data of task $i$ to neighboring edge node $j$ will~be: $r_j = F(B, g_j, P_{t}, \sigma)$, where $F$ is a general transmission rate function, $P_t$ is the transmit power of the source edge node, $B$ is the bandwidth, $\sigma^2$ is the noise power, and $g_j$ is the channel gain between the source edge node and neighboring edge node $j$.
 Therefore, when the data size of task $i$ is $d_i$~bits, the transmission latency becomes ${d_i}/{r_j}$.
-Once task $i$ is received by neighboring edge node $j$, it will be processed with a \emph{computational latency} ${d_i}/{f_j}$ where $f_j$ is the computational speed of edge node $j$.
+Once task $i$ is received by neighboring edge node $j$, it will be processed within a \emph{computational latency}\footnote{One way to estimate computation latency is to define how many CPU cycles are needed for computing a bit of data.
+In this paper, the computation latency is defined as $\alpha \cdot d_i/F_j$ where $\alpha$ is the required number of CPU cycles per bit (i.e., computation complexity) and $F_j$ is the CPU speed of edge node $j$ in Hz.
+For notational simplicity, we introduce the computation power as $f_j = F_j/\alpha$.
+Therefore, the computation delay can be simply expressed as $d_i/f_j$.} ${d_i}/{f_j}$ where $f_j$ is the computation power of edge node $j$.